Dragon Colors

 Purple and violet are combinations of blue and red.
-Specifically, violet is equal parts blue and red; thus, violet symbolizes passion (red) balanced by reason (blue) and the temporal (red) balanced by the external (blue).1
+Violet is equal parts blue and red.
+It symbolizes passion (red) balanced by reason (blue) and the temporal (red) balanced by the external (blue).
+[1]

-Violet and purple are both associated with religious devotion and grief.1 Buddhists regard purple as a sacred color.2 In Thailand, purple is worn by mourning widows.2 In Toaism, violet is the color that marks the transition from Yang (active) to Yin (passive).1
+Violet and purple are both associated with religious devotion and grief.
+[1] Buddhists regard purple as a sacred color.
+[2] In Thailand, purple is worn by mourning widows.
+[2] In Toaism, violet is the color that marks the transition from Yang (active) to Yin (passive).
+[1]

-In Feng Shui, purple is a passive Yin force, symbolizing spiritual awareness and healing.3
+In Feng Shui, purple is the passive Yin force; it symbolizes spiritual awareness and healing.
+[3]

-Historically, purple dye proved to be the most expensive to produce throughout the West.
-The ingredients to make purple dye were both rare and costly to process.2 Thus, only the rich could afford purple garments, which is why purple is associated with royalty and wealth.2 Also, members of the Catholic priesthood use garments of purple during parts of the Liturgy, especially during Lent,2 which is why purple is a symbol of ecclesiastical power.1
+Historically, purple dye proved expensive to produce throughout Western and Central Europe because the ingredients were rare and costly.
+[2] Only the rich could afford purple garments, which is why purple is associated with royalty and wealth.
+[2] Members of the Catholic priesthood use garments of purple during parts of the Liturgy, especially during Lent, [2] which is why purple is a symbol of ecclesiastical power.
+[1]

-The Byzantine and Roman emperors preferred the color purple for their garments.2 In China, purple is the color of the North Star, a symbol of the center of heaven.2 In modern psychology, violet has been shown to suppress the appetite and create a peaceful environment.3
+The Byzantine and Roman emperors preferred purple for their garments.
+[2] In China, purple is the color of the North Star, a symbol of the center of heaven.
+[2] In modern psychology, violet has been shown to suppress the appetite and create a peaceful environment.
+[3]

 Purple Dragon